- Treasurer’s report

 Friday 24th – Monday 27th July 2026.

-Our 2026 weekend pilgrimage to Walsingham, hopefully led by Fr.
-Christopher, will take place from Friday 24th – Monday 27th July.
+Our 2026 weekend pilgrimage to Walsingham, led by Fr.
+Christopher, will take place from Friday 24th – Monday 27th July 2026.

 We travel there and back in a comfortable coach.
 There will probably be 3 joining points – Haydons Road South Wimbledon (outside All Saints School), in the Kingston Road, (near the Nelson Hospital) and outside St. Andrew’s Church, Ham.

-We don’t yet know the exact cost of the weekend (Walsingham will send their charges towards the end of 2025, and with transport added the total cost will depend on the number of places taken up) – but it will definitely be no more than £340 a head – hopefully £10 less – which covers transport there and back, and all meals from Friday supper to Monday breakfast: 8 meals in all.
+and with transport added the total cost will depend on the number of places taken up – but it will definitely be no more than £340 a head – hopefully £10 less – (and £200 for children under 16), which covers transport there and back, and all meals from Friday supper to Monday breakfast: 8 meals in all.

 In a lump sum, this may seem a lot to find, but if you put by £7 a week between now and the end of July, you will have saved almost enough to cover it.